discos/doc/user/srt/source/Appendix_B.rst

 command makes sense in their schedule, according to their specific needs and
 goals: this is something that no schedule parser can check!

-Here follow all the commands exploitable in Nuraghe:
+Here follow all the commands exploitable in DISCOS:

 .. describe:: > antennaPark